amphp/http-client/README.md

 Artax offers two APIs for your HTTP needs:

 - **Serial:** `Artax\Client` is fully synchronous.
-You can requests invidual HTTP resources serially or in parallel, but retrievals are always synchronous.
+You can requests invidual HTTP resources serially or in parallel, but retrieval function calls are always synchronous.

 - **Async:** `Artax\AsyncClient` is fully asynchronous and runs inside a non-blocking event loop.
 The asynchronous client allows for full IO and computational parallelization.
 But with great power comes great responsibility;